jprodriguezg/ardrone_optitrack_demo/optitrack_gestures/README.md

 #optitrack_gestures

 Handles the state machine which control each step of the demostration.
 Also, it includes the gestures definitions to perform the interaction between the drone and the users.
-As the control node, the package has several parameters which should be defined before start the demo.
+As the control node, the package has several private parameters which should be defined before start the demo.

 * `leaders_heights`
 * `leaders_id` These ids are defined in the Optitrack system.
 Please check it and copy them here.